touhidcodes/ApartSol-Web-Server/README.md

-# Level-2 Assignment-8 Flat Sharing Application
+# Level-2 Assignment-9 Flat Mate Finder Application

 This is a Node.js and Express.js application with TypeScript as the programming language, integrating PostgreSQL with Prisma ORM for user data and order management.
 Ensure data integrity through validation using Zod.